kuzzleio/documentation-old/src/kuzzle-dsl/essential/filterid.md

 }
 ```

-For more information, please refer to the [Koncorde documentation](https://www.npmjs.com/package/koncorde#filter-unique-identifier)
+For more information, please refer to the [Koncorde](https://www.npmjs.com/package/koncorde#filter-unique-identifier) documentation.